CS2103AUG2016-T13-C3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Expected : Malitio has been cleared!

-UI: done to-do tasks, deadlines and past events will disappear from panels
+UI: 13 tasks in to-do list, 15 tasks in deadlines list, and 11 tasks in schedule

 Input: **listall**